December 17, 2020

 Williams said he sees himself eventually graduating from Yale Law School and becoming a public interest attorney.

-“I hope run nonprofit organizations that cater to the LGBTQ community,” said Williams. ”I feel it is salient for youth to see a positive reflection of themselves in society and not be forced to assimilate into heteronormative behavior out of fear of being discriminated against.”
+“I hope to run nonprofit organizations that cater to the LGBTQ community,” said Williams. ”I feel it is salient for youth to see a positive reflection of themselves in society and not be forced to assimilate into heteronormative behavior out of fear of being discriminated against.”

 - Kaplan scholars receive comprehensive array of support and academic advisement